docker-flow/docker-flow-proxy/docs/usage.md

 # Usage

-*Docker Flow Proxy* can be reconfigured by sending HTTP requests or through Docker Service labels when combined with [Docker Flow Swarm Listener](https://github.com/vfarcic/docker-flow-swarm-listener).
+*Docker Flow Proxy* can be controlled by sending HTTP requests or through Docker Service labels when combined with [Docker Flow Swarm Listener](https://github.com/vfarcic/docker-flow-swarm-listener).

 ## Reconfigure